bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-03-03-newsletter.md

   equivalent to `SIGHASH_ALL`, but the fact that they aren't relayed or mined by default can theoretically be used to trick software using offchain commitments into accepting an unenforceable payment.
-  Developers of such software using Rust-Bitcoin may which to switch to this new method from the `SigHashType::from_u32` method that accepts any consensus-valid sighash byte.
+  Developers of such software using Rust Bitcoin may which to switch to this new method from the `SigHashType::from_u32` method that accepts any consensus-valid sighash byte.